Canadian Front-of-Package Nutrition Symbol Labeling

-Health Canada has published new front-of-pack (FOP) nutrition labeling regulation requirements for pre-packaged foods that meet or exceed defined thresholds for the nutrients of saturated fat, sugars, and/or sodium.
-These nutrients are considered nutrients of concern because the evidence demonstrates that high intakes of saturated fat, sugars and/or sodium can contribute to various diseases, such as obesity, heart disease, type 2 diabetes, and high blood pressure.
+Health Canada published additional FOP nutrition labeling regulation requirements for pre-packaged foods that meet or exceed defined thresholds for the nutrients of saturated fat, sugars, and/or sodium.
+These nutrients are considered nutrients of concern because the evidence demonstrates high intakes of saturated fat, sugars and/or sodium can contribute to various diseases, such as obesity, heart disease, type 2 diabetes, and high blood pressure.

 The new FOP symbol is black and white, features a magnifying glass, and is presented in both English and French (see Figure 1).
 However, there are provisions for using two separate symbols, one in English and one in French.
-The design and associated specifications for each symbol format are set out in the Directory of Nutrition Symbol Specifications.
+The design and associated specifications for each symbol format are set out in the directory of Canada nutrition symbol labeling specifications.

 The symbol has to be oriented in the same direction as most of the other information that appears on the principal display panel.
 The horizontal format is the default orientation so a majority of the products that need to carry the symbol will have that format.
-The use of the vertical format is required when the product has a principal display surface (PDS) < 450 square centimeters and the horizontal format is wider than the PDP (see Figure 2).
+The use of the vertical format is required when the product has a principal display surface (PDS) less than or equal to 450 square centimeters and the horizontal format is wider than the PDP (see Figure 2).

-Only those pre-packaged foods that meet or exceed the prescribed levels for saturated fat, sugars, and or sodium will need to include an FOP symbol.
-And only the nutrients that meet or exceed the thresholds will need to be listed in the symbol.
-For packages with sufficient space (a principal display surface greater than 30 square centimeters), nutrients that don’t need to be declared will have blank bars as place holders.
+Only those prepackaged foods that meet or exceed the prescribed levels for saturated fat, sugars, and/or sodium will need to include an FOP symbol.
+Additionally, only the nutrients that meet or exceed the thresholds will need to be listed in the symbol.
+For packages with sufficient space (a principal display surface greater than 30 square centimeters), nutrients that don’t need to be declared will have blank bars as placeholders.

 Foods that will require a FOP nutrition symbol include: